khalid64927/AndroidCore/GitHubRepos/README.md

 *Uses MVVM + Clean code Architecture
 *Uses Co-routines for network calls
 *Uses LiveData for UI update
-* Built on Android Studio Electric Eel | 2022.1.1 Canary 10
+* Built on Android Studio Hedgehog | 2023.1.1 Canary 15
-* Android SDK 32
+* Android SDK 33
-* Gradle 7.5.1-all
+* Gradle gradle-8.0-bin
-* Android Gradle Plugin 7.4.0-alpha10
+* Android Gradle Plugin 7.4.1

 ### Functionality
-App shows has coding assignment for OCBC
-Has below features
-1. Login
-2. Register user
-3. Show balance
-4. Show transactions
-5. Make transfer
-6. Logout
+This app is code challenge for Mercari
+It has below Features
+1. Upon App launch app will fetch product categories and products in categories
+2. Fetched data is saved Room database
+3. In Main Page (TimelineFragment) Tabbed view pager shows all products per category from database
+4. If Syncing is not completed in main page loading bar is shown until it is completed
+5. Then data is retrieved from DB (DB is single Source of truth)

 This has Clean code architecture and has below layers
 1. Repository layer: provides mock and remote interfaces